HomeNext Gen IT-InfraMonitoring & ManagementCyber SecurityBCP / DRAutomationDecoded

 Key Takeaways

-• Secure remote teams with ease: Cato SASE enables rapid, risk-free onboarding of remote offices and newly acquired branches across the GCC, ensuring secure connectivity from day one.
+• Secure remote teams with ease: Cato SASE enables the rapid, risk-free onboarding of remote offices and acquired branches across the GCC, ensuring secure connectivity from day one.

-• Why Cato works best in the UAE: Its cloud-native backbone delivers high-performance, low-latency access for users and applications in the UAE, KSA, Qatar, Oman, and the wider Middle East.
+• High Performance in the Middle East: Its cloud-native backbone delivers low-latency access for users in the UAE, KSA, Qatar, and Oman, making cloud applications feel local.

-• Zero Trust for mergers and acquisitions IT: Organizations can enforce consistent Zero Trust security policies immediately, critical for regulated sectors like fintech, logistics, and healthcare.
+• Zero Trust for M&A IT: Enforce consistent security policies immediately across all entities—a critical requirement for regulated sectors like fintech and healthcare.

-• FSD Tech: Your GCC SASE partner: As a regional system integrator, FSD Tech ensures seamless, compliant, and fast branch onboarding—often within days, not months.
+• FSD Tech: Your GCC Partner: As a regional specialist, FSD Tech ensures compliant and fast branch onboarding—often completed in days rather than months.

-• Future-proof your IT consolidation: Cato SASE supports ongoing cloud transformation and upskills IT teams for the evolving digital landscape in the GCC.
+• Future-Proof Consolidation: Beyond the merger, Cato SASE supports ongoing cloud transformation and upskills your IT team for the evolving GCC digital landscape.

 The Modern Challenge: Merging IT in Fintech, Logistics, and Healthcare